LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 5C can still be restored to versions that you have SHSH blobs for
     - iPhone 4 devices also support restoring with SHSH blobs
 - **iPhone4Down supports iPhone 4 GSM and CDMA (iPhone3,1 and iPhone3,3)**
+    - iPhone3,3 support is not tested.
+Use [powdersn0w](https://dora2ios.web.app/konayuki/index.html) on macOS instead

 <table>
     <thead>